The Fiber Optic vs Copper UTP Enigma

 Fiber vs Copper Cabling

-The chart below helps illustrate the fact that some of the differences between UTP copper and fiber optics can be very close to each other.
+The chart below helps illustrate the fact that some of the differences between copper cable and fiber optic cables can be very close to each other.
 In other words, in the proper context, they can be comparable.
 It should not be used for design purposes and only as a guide to better understand how comparable these two technologies have become over the years in their performance, application, costs, termination techniques, etc. Lastly, Category-6a closes this gap to a much greater extent due to its 10-Gbps capabilities so I have dedicated a segment below solely to explain it.

 The Main Advantages of Fiber over Copper (UTP)